 Cone snail stings can be immersed in warm water.
 First-aid measures seem to provide little help for injuries from California cone stings and blue-ringed octopus bites.
 If people with any type of mollusk envenomation develop trouble breathing, immediate medical help should be sought.

-Sea urchins are covered with long, sharp, venom-coated spines.
-Touching or stepping on these spines typically produces a painful puncture wound.
+Sea urchins are covered with long, sharp, sometimes venom-coated spines.
+Touching or stepping on these spines typically causes a painful puncture wound.
 The spines commonly break off in the skin and cause chronic pain and inflammation if not removed.
 Joint and muscle pain and rashes may develop.

 Sea urchin spines should be removed immediately.
 Because vinegar dissolves most sea urchin spines, several vinegar soaks or compresses may be all that is needed to remove spines that have not penetrated deeply.
 Surgical removal may be required for imbedded spines.
-Because sea urchin venom is inactivated by heat, soaking the injured body part in hot water often relieves the pain.
+Soaking the injured body part in hot water often relieves the pain.

 Last full review/revision May 2013 by Robert A. Barish, MD, MBA; Thomas Arnold, MD